alexinfopruna/isardsat2017/wp-content/plugins/captcha/readme.txt

 8. Captcha Whitelist.

 == Changelog ==

+= V4.3.0 - 14.04.2017 =
+* Bugfix : Multiple Cross-Site Scripting (XSS) vulnerability was fixed.
+* Update : The French and Czech language files have been updated.

+= V4.2.9 - 07.03.2017 =
+* NEW : Character recognition type was added.
+* Update : The Taiwan language file has been updated.

+= V4.2.8 - 15.12.2016 =
+* Update : The Chinese language file has been updated.

+= V4.2.7 - 14.11.2016 =
+* Update : The French language file has been updated.
+* Pro : An ability to edit the reason of adding to whitelist has been added.
+* Pro : The compatibility with new Limit Attempts by BestWebSoft version and WooCommerce forms has been updated.
+* Pro : Captcha checking on blog signup page has been added.

 = V4.2.6 - 30.09.2016 =
 * NEW : The Belarusian language file has been added.